Kurdistan Premier League

+The current champion is Sherwana SC, who won the title for the first time in history.

 History

 The first season was the 2006/07 season, which saw Duhok Football Club crowned as the first champions.

 Only nine clubs participated in the 2017/18 Kurdistan Premier League season, which did not start until February 2018 after five teams pulled out.
-Kurd striker Dyar Ali broke the record for highest goals scored, with 17 goals in one season, previously held by Brazilian striker Thiago Amaral with 12 goals in one season.
-The club with the highest cups is Zeravani SC with 4 cups, followed by Erbil SC with 3.
+Striker Dyar Ali broke the record for highest goals scored, with 17 goals in one season, previously held by Brazilian striker Thiago Amaral with 12 goals in one season.
+The club with the highest cups is Zeravani SC with 4 cups, followed by Erbil SC and Peshmerga Hawler SC with 3.